Supremolink81/TTSCeleb/README.md

 The task is to clone the voices of a popular person (such as Barack Obama) given an audio recording of the person.
 It is preferable that the voice not only be recognizable for a given person, but also have tonal depth and non verbal sounds such as laughing and screaming.

+# Ethics DIsclaimer

+Of course, voice cloning technology can be used for malicious purposes, such as misinformation.
+I don't claim any responsibility over any individual who chooses to use this for illegal or morally dubious purposes.
+The world is already chaotic enough as is; let's not make it worse.

 # Dataset

 We will be using audio recordings of various famous individuals [1].
 These recordings contain little to no background noise and others speaking, ensuring our ground truth for training is high quality.